TORBAY BOOKKEEPING PRACTICE DATA PROTECTION PRIVACY NOTICE

-Data Subjects: All living individuals about whom Personal Data is held.
-All Data Subjects have legal rights concerning the processing and storage of their personal information.
+All living individuals about whom Personal Data is held (Data Subjects) have legal rights concerning the processing and storage of their personal information.

-the Enactments: The Data Protection Act 1998 (the Act) up to and until 25 May 2018 after which The General Data Protection Regulations 2017 (GDPR) will apply, both of which regulate the way in which all Personal Data is held and processed.
+The Data Protection Act 1998 will be adhered to (the Act) up to and until 25 May 2018 after which The General Data Protection Regulations 2017 (GDPR) will apply, both of which regulate the way in which all Personal Data is held and processed.

 In accordance with the GDPR anyone processing Personal Data must comply with the six principles of good practice.
 These provide that Personal Data must: